 Groundwater sampling was undertaken in the vicinity of the five wellsites where injection occurred during the review period.
-These wellsites were Turangi-A, Kaimiro-G, Kaimiro-J, Kaimiro-O and Kowhai-A. Groundwater samples were obtained from each monitored site on two occasions.
+These wellsites were Turangi-A, Kaimiro-G, Kaimiro-J, Kaimiro-O and Kowhai-A. Groundwater samples were obtained in relation to each monitored site on two occasions.